ssfsx17/ffpnp/readable.md

 |      |                | Length: 4   |
 |      |                | Width: 3    |

+Potency: 25

 Perform a melee attack against all enemies along a line.
-After-Armor Damage is reduced to 1/4th.

 #### Monk 10